-A check for the lot or for a down payment should be made payable to "Trustees of Trust Funds" and left at the Town Clerk's office with arrangements for completing payments.
+A check for the lot or for a down payment should be made payable to "Trustees of Trust Funds" and left at the Town's Business Office with arrangements for completing payments.
 No deed is issued until payment in full has been made.